silverstripe-terraformers/keys-for-cache/docs/en/gridfield-orderable.md

 ## Considerations & Warnings

+If you are using `symbiote/silverstripe-gridfieldextensions` version `3.5.0` or newer, then you have nothing to worry about.
+Full support for all types of `DataObjects` is available.

-If you are using `symbiote/silverstripe-gridfieldextensions` and the `GridFieldOrderableRows` component:
+If you are using a `symbiote/silverstripe-gridfieldextensions` version lower than `3.5.0`, and you're using the `GridFieldOrderableRows` component:

 * `GridFieldOrderableRows` will have out of the box support for KFC for `Versioned` DataObjects, as it already uses the ORM and the `write()` method to save sort orders.